Hemant-Agrahari/Preparation-one-september/LogicalQuestion/numerial.md

 Q.Write a function to check if a string is a palindrome.

 Q.Find the maximum and minimum number in an array.

-Check if a string is a palindrome.

-Count the number of vowels in a string.
+Q.Count the number of vowels in a string.

-Remove duplicates from an array.
+Q.Remove duplicates from an array.

-Write a function to flatten a nested array [1,[2,[3,4],5]] → [1,2,3,4,5].
+Q.Write a function to flatten a nested array [1,[2,[3,4],5]] → [1,2,3,4,5].

-Implement a custom map() function.
+Q.Implement a custom map() function.

-Check if two strings are anagrams.
+Q.Check if two strings are anagrams.

-Find the first non-repeating character in a string.
+Q.Find the first non-repeating character in a string.

-Write a debounce function.
+Q.Write a debounce function.